jeremywillans/wi-vimt-experience/README.md

 Current Options
 - Grid View Layout as the default layout
+- Large Gallery Layout as the default layout
 - Hide Non-Video Participants by default
 - Adds Toggle for Hiding Non-Video Participants